A Brief History

 Just think, before 1944 when this Hungarian Jew invented the ball point pen, there were no copy machines and the use of carbon paper to make handwritten copies must have been horrendous with a fountain pen.
 Smudge free writing and many times less likely to cause a laundry disaster than a fountain pen.
 Thanks Laszlo!

 5. Claude Levi-Strauss, Anthropology.

-No, he did not invent blue jeans (probably wishes he did!).
+No, he did not invent blue jeans (though he probably wishes he did!).
 Claude is called the Father of Modern Anthropology for his work concerning structuralism and structural anthropology.
 He also studied mythology and applied his structuralist approach to that field.
-President of France (at the time) Nicolas Sarkozy called him “The greatest ethnologist of our time.” upon his death at age 100 in 2009.
+President of France (at the time) Nicolas Sarkozy called him “The greatest ethnologist of our time” upon his death at age 100 in 2009.
 Born in Belgium, Levi-Strauss spent most of his life in France.

 4. J. Robert Oppenheimer and Edward Teller, Nuclear Physics.